First time in Istanbul.

 as many left-wing groups did,

-they took it to the extreme,
+they took it to the extreme, for middle-class materialism

 and out of context.